thisiskushal31/blog/src/content/markdown/mongodb_1_cloud_vs_self_managed.md

 ### MongoDB Atlas Costs

+> ⚠️ **Pricing Disclaimer:** All pricing information in this blog post is approximate and based on publicly available pricing as of 2025.
+Actual costs may vary significantly based on region, usage patterns, discounts, and provider-specific pricing changes.
+Always verify current pricing with official MongoDB Atlas pricing documentation before making financial decisions.

 **Direct Costs:**
 - Instance costs: $57-$7,000+/month depending on tier (M0 free tier to M700)
 - Storage costs: $0.25/GB/month